abonello/project-1/README.md

 -----

-* Someone is looking for a conductor
+* Someone is looking for a conductor.
     1. Come to the page
     2. Click on Activities from the menu
-    3. Read various sections such as conducting / composition /sound design Each extended section has a close button that will take the user back to the calling activity.
+    3. Read various sections such as conducting / composition /sound design
+        Each extended section has a close button that will take the user back to the calling activity.
-        There is a primary CTA button in case the user is ready to get in touch.
+        There is also a primary CTA button in case the user is ready to get in touch.
     4. The user might also choose to read more about me and possibly extend to the Linkein profile.
     5. When the user is ready, they can use the contact form to contact me (or if they are in linked in, they might choose to contact me from there).